House of Hope – Kansas City

-Christian-based therapeutic program providing therapy and care for emotionally troubled teen girls.
-They are a nationally recognized and licensed residential group home for teenage girls, ages 12 through 17.
-The program includes an accredited school and integrated counseling and parental support, plus aftercare.
+House of Hope Kansas City is a Christian-based residential therapeutic program providing therapy and care for emotionally troubled teen girls.
+They are a nationally recognized and licensed residential group home and school for teenage girls, ages 12 through 17.

 THERAPY: The House of Hope therapeutic program is designed to help girls who are struggling with emotions, trauma or motivations in life.

 MISSION: The House of Hope mission is to bring about healing in teenage girls who have gotten off track in life.
 Their goal is to bring about family restoration, harmony and purposeful living with a focus on a strong future for each girl student.

 EDUCATION: Students attend the on-site school, Hope Academy, which focuses on the learning needs of each of the students.
 Classroom instruction meets the requirements of the State of Kansas, and students can even earn a high school diploma if they enter the program as a senior.
 Field trips are scheduled to provide hands-on learning and opportunities for teens to serve in their community.